Mincor's Policy in the field of Occupational Health and Safety

-There were no Lost Time Injuries recorded for the September 2014 quarter.
-The 12-month moving average Lost Time Injury Frequency Rate for all Mincor Operations is zero (2.25 at end of previous quarter), which is well below the Industry Underground average of 3.0.
+There were no Lost Time Injuries recorded for the December 2014 quarter.
+The 12-month moving average Lost Time Injury Frequency Rate for all Mincor Operations at Quarter-end was zero.

-There were two Alternative Duty Injuries in the September 2014 quarter, down from three in the previous quarter.
+There were one Alternative Duty Injury in the December 2014 quarter, down from two in the previous quarter.